Huron, South Dakota: Education

-The Huron School District has three public elementary schools, one middle school, and one high school.
+The Huron School District, which covers Huron, has three public elementary schools, one middle school, and one high school.
 Huron High School's mascot is the "Tigers".

-The principal of the Huron High School is Michael Radke, as of 2020–21 school year.

-The current assistant principal of 2020–21 school year is Rodney Mittelstedt.
+2022-2023 enrollment is approximately 2900 students.

-It was the home of Si Tanka University (formerly Huron College) from 1983 to 2005.
+It was the home of Si Tanka University (formerly Huron College) from 1883 to 2005.

-Huron is also home to a Catholic elementary school called Holy Trinity School, and a private Christian school on the north side of town called James Valley Christian School.
+Huron is also home to a Catholic elementary school called Holy Trinity School, and a private non-denomination K-12 School, James Valley Christian School.

-Entertainment

-After the Si Tanka University closed, the city bought the Fine Arts Center and operates it as a theater for the community.

-In 2005, The Huron Event Center was opened connecting the Arena and the Crossroads, a local hotel; the event center is owned by the city.